Coordinate space representation of a one-dimensional odd-parity pseudopotential: Abstract

 \section{Abstract}

-We propose a discrete-space representation of the $p$-wave pseudopotential.
+We propose a discrete-space representation of a one-dimensional zero-range odd-parity pseudopotential.
 The proposed representation is validated by applying it to the analytically solvable case of two fermions in a harmonic trap and successfully recovering the exact energy spectrum and eigenfunctions.
-Furthermore, we use the square-well and modified Pöschl--Teller potentials as finite-range representations of the $p$-wave interaction and study their convergence to the contact interaction when the range tends to zero.
+Furthermore, we use the square-well and modified Pöschl--Teller potentials as finite-range representations of the odd-parity interaction and study their convergence to the contact interaction when the range tends to zero.
 Finally, we perform natural orbital analysis and compute the eigenvalues of the one-body density matrix for different particle numbers, examining their dependence on the one-dimensional scattering length and identifying distinct physical regimes.